-If you notice any changes to your skin, your doctor will examine you, paying particular attention to any spots you have identified as changed or suspicious.
+If you notice any changes to your skin, your doctor will examine you, looking carefully at any spots you have identified as changed or suspicious.
 The doctor will ask if you or your family have a history of melanoma.
 Using a handheld magnifying instrument called a dermoscope, the doctor will examine the spot more closely and consider the criteria known as "ABCDE".

 Some types of melanoma, such as nodular and desmoplastic melanomas, don’t fit the “ABCDE” criteria, so your doctor may also assess whether the spot is elevated, firm or growing.

 Removing the mole (excision biopsy)

 If the doctor suspects that a spot on your skin may be melanoma, the whole spot is removed (excision biopsy) for examination by a tissue specialist (pathologist).

 This is generally a simple procedure done in your doctor's office.
 Your GP may do it, or you may be referred to a dermatologist or surgeon.

 For this procedure, you will have an injection of local anaesthetic to numb the area.
 The doctor will use a scalpel to remove the spot and a small amount (2 mm margin) of healthy tissue around it.